Hong Kong Things to Do

 Visit a Temple, Garden, and Instagrammable Housing Complexes

-Hong Kong boasts plenty of photo worthy places, from temples to uniquely architectured public housing complexes, one of the most famous being the Rainbow Estate in Choi Hung (pictured below).
-If you have the time to make it to this area, I would definitely recommend doing the following loop to take advantage of the close proximity between 2 major temples and 2 photogenic housing complexes.
+Hong Kong boasts plenty of photo worthy places, from temples to uniquely architectured public housing complexes.
+If you have the time to explore Kowloon, I would definitely recommend doing the following loop to take advantage of the close proximity between 2 major temples and 2 photogenic housing complexes.

 Bargain at the Ladies Market & Temple Street Market

 The two most famous local markets are the Ladies Market in Mongkok and Temple Street Market in Jordan, both on the Kowloon side.
-Frankly, if you’ve been to other night markets in Asia, these will feel underwhelming, but it can still be fun to bargain at the seemingly endless stalls of clothing, sunglasses (which is usually the best purchase here IMO), random souvenirs and fake bags.
+Frankly, if you’ve been to other night markets in Asia, these will feel underwhelming, but it can still be fun to bargain at the seemingly endless stalls of clothing, sunglasses, souvenirs, toys, and fake bags.
 More importantly, you can find solid street food in the areas surrounding the markets so use this as an opportunity to try curry fish balls or egg waffles.

 Take a Cable Car to the Big Buddha